kellewic/datasciencecoursera/gettingandcleaningdata/README.md

 This script reads the test and training data files, merges each set of 3 files column-wise, and then appends the sets together.

 ##### 3-extract.r
-This script reads the column indexes and names from [features.txt](features.txt), finds the rows with -mean() and -std() names and subsets the data set to just these measurements.
+This script reads the column indexes and names from 'features.txt', finds the rows with -mean() and -std() names and subsets the data set to just these measurements.

 ##### 4-activities.r
-This script renames the first two data set columns to "subjectid" and "activityid", reads the [activity\_labels.txt](activity\_labels.txt) file to a data frame, renames that frame's columns to "activityid" and "activity", and then merges the two datasets to get an activity for each row of the main data set.
+This script renames the first two data set columns to "subjectid" and "activityid", reads the 'activity\_labels.txt' file to a data frame, renames that frame's columns to "activityid" and "activity", and then merges the two datasets to get an activity for each row of the main data set.
 It then discards the "activityid" column and re-orders the remaining columns to: "subjectid", "activity", "measurement columns".

 ##### 5-label.r
 This script renames the measurement columns to "meanOf-" + originalName (i.e. meanOf-tBodyAcc-mean()-X).
 We kept the original measurement variable name in order to match the data back up to the original data more easily to avoid confusion.